Throoni/asset-pricing-machine/docs/RUNBOOK.md

 - **Format:** CSV files with analysis results
 - **Files:**
   - `returns_summary.csv` - Summary statistics for each ticker
+  - `betas.csv` - Alpha and beta estimates for each stock
+  - `vw_beta_summary.csv` - Value-weighted and equal-weighted beta summary
   - TODO - Additional tables will be defined as pipeline develops

 ### Processed Data